7 Best Letter Writing Apps For Writers 2023

 Ulysses has a helpful markdown tool within the app

 If you like to write letters on your Mac, iPad, or iPhone, Ulysses could be the best option available.
 It allows you to sync your files directly to iCloud, giving you a convenient way to back up your work.
-This is also a fantastic app because it uses a markdown style.
+This is also a fantastic app because it uses a distraction-free, markdown style.

 Pros: